+The Breakfast/Lunch Menus can be found on the district website.
 Any questions should be directed to Aramark at (309) 837-2335.

 Course planning and course requests for the upcoming year were completed in January.
 From February-May, schedule conflicts were resolved and all schedule changes were completed by June 1st.
 After school begins in August, further changes will be allowed only in accordance with the guidelines below: